vishnugamini/LocalLLMAgent/README.md

 The agent does 3 things:
 1. Browse the web to identify a module for retrieving price data.
-2. Use the module to fetch historical price information.
+2. Download and Use the module to fetch historical price information.
 3. Plot the retrieved data on a graph for visual analysis.

 ### Graph: